gyzcode/inference-tutorials-generic/face_detection_tutorial/step_2/Readme.md

 ```

-11. When you exit the application this time, you will notice that the Xterm window is updated with the final statistics from the face detection model.
+11. When you exit the application this time, you will notice that the terminal is updated with the final statistics from the face detection model.
 The extra output shows a detailed list of the various analysis steps the model performed during the last request (Note only one, not all of them for video) and how long the model spent on each step.
 At the bottom of the list, it displays the total time spent performing the face inference.

 ```bash
 InferenceEngine: